market-systems-lab/.github/profile/README.md

 # Market Systems Lab

-👋Hi!
-We are Market Systems Lab team
+👋 Hi!
+We are a small independent team of DeFi, Web3 and market infrastructure specialists.

 This GitHub profile contains tools, bots, research scripts, analytics systems and infrastructure developed across several years of work with DeFi protocols, on-chain data, market monitoring, automation workflows, strategy research and prediction market operations.